 Standards and Assessments

-The widespread acceptance of the Common Core State Standards in mathematics and English language arts is one of the most important changes in U.S. education policy in several decades.
-As of early 2012, these standards have been adopted by 45 states and the District of Columbia—significantly more than originally anticipated.
+The Common Core State Standards in mathematics and English language arts is one of the most important changes in U.S. education policy in several decades.
+These standards have been adopted by 45 states and the District of Columbia—significantly more than originally anticipated.
 An essential next step in translating the Common Core State Standards into practice is the development of aligned assessments.

 The nation also needs to develop new science standards--a process that should begin with a wholesale review of existing standards rather than incremental revisions.
 While the adoption and implementation of science standards presents special challenges, the Education Program is fully committed to seeing this process through to completion.
 In addition, the Corporation is supporting work to create standards for English language proficiency, a project that cuts across education and immigrant integration objectives.